darshakofficial/Spotify_Clone/spotify_frontend/README.md

 # Make changes in your project

-0. Start Spotify backend(server) and follow instructions mentioned in to README.md file in server spotify_backend folder.
+0. Start Spotify backend(server) and follow instructions mentioned in to README.md file in spotify_backend folder.

 1. to setup type open root folder into cmd(terminal) and type * npm install * then hit the enter key.